pdgarden/nba-stats/README.md

 # 4. 🚀 Run

-## 4.1. ⚙️ Scrapping scripts
+## 4.1. ⚙️ Scraping scripts
 <details>
   <summary>This is not necessary to execute it again as the data is already extracted</summary>

-- `cd ./scrapping`
+- `cd ./scraping`
 - Generate `game_schedule.csv` : `python get_games_schedule.py`
 - Generate `game_boxscore.csv` : `python get_games_boxscore.py`

-> The generated data is then transfered to the sources of the dbt project: `cp ./scrapping/data/*.parquet ./transform/nba_dwh/local_source/`
+> The generated data is then transfered to the sources of the dbt project: `cp ./scraping/data/*.parquet ./transform/nba_dwh/local_source/`

 </details>